 B. Utility production and processing facilities, such as power plants and sewage treatment plants, or parts of those facilities that are non-water oriented shall not be allowed in shoreline areas unless it can be demonstrated that no other feasible option is available.

 C. Utility transmission facilities such as power lines, cables and pipelines shall be located outside of the shoreline area where feasible.
-When the utility needs to be located within shoreline jurisdiction, mitigation sequencing pursuant to the environmental impact regulations in Section 6 (located on pages 26 and 27) shall be used to justify the location, and existing rights of way and utility corridors shall be used, to the extent feasible.
+When the utility needs to be located within shoreline jurisdiction, mitigation sequencing pursuant to the environmental impact regulations in Section 6 shall be used to justify the location, and existing rights of way and utility corridors shall be used, to the extent feasible.

-D. In-water utility corridors may be located within salmon and steelhead habitat provided that the following conditions are met:
+D. Utility crossing may be allowed within fish and wildlife habitat and buffers in limited circumstances when the following conditions are met:

 1. An alternative alignment is not feasible;